Gayatrimurali/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_06_Lab1_Ex01_KQL.md

     ) on Account
     ```

-    >**Important:** The first table specified in the join is considered the Left table.
-The table after the **join** operator is the right table.
-When working with columns from the tables, the $left.Column name and $right.Column name is to distinguish which tables column are referenced.
-The **join** operator supports a full range of types: flouter, inner, innerunique, leftanti, leftantisemi, leftouter, leftsemi, rightanti, rightantisemi, rightouter, rightsemi.
+    >**Important:** The first table specified in the join is considered the **Left** table, while the table after the **join** operator is the **Right** table.
+When working with columns from the tables, use `$left.ColumnName` and `$right.ColumnName` to distinguish which table's column is being referenced.
+The **join** operator supports a full range of types: flouter, inner, innerunique, leftanti, leftantisemi, leftouter, leftsemi, rightanti, rightantisemi, rightouter, and rightsemi.

 1. Change back the **Time range** to **Last 24 hours** in the Query Window.